The Domestication Program: 20 Ways Modern Men Get Tamed Without Noticing

 At the restaurant everything was sold out except the sliders.

-Then Sean went to the bar for drinks.
+Sean went to get drinks.
 My wife turned to me:

 Another command.